alibaba/bifrostui/packages/bui-core/src/Steps/index.en-US.md

 ---
-group: layout
+group: Layout
-name: Steps Bar
+name: Steps
 ---

-# Steps Bar
+# Steps

-Step flow navigation bar.
+A navigation bar for step-by-step processes.

-## Code demonstration
+## Code Demos

-### Basic usage
+### Basic Usage

 The default direction is vertical.
-If no current is specified, it defaults to 0, which is the first step
+If `current` is not specified, it defaults to 0, meaning the first step.

 ```tsx
 import { Stack, Step, Steps } from '@bifrostui/react';